 Where can I find the sleeper cars in the train lineup?

-Amtrak usually places sleeper cars at the train’s rear, beyond the café or dining cars.
+Amtrak typically places sleeper cars at the rear of the train, beyond the cafรฉ or dining cars.

 Sleeper cars on the Lake Shore Limited are located at both ends, as the train separates or joins during the journey.
-The Boston 448 or 449 sleeper cars are at the front, while the 48 or 49 are at the back.
+The Boston 448 or 449 sleeper cars are located at the front, while the 48 or 49 are positioned at the rear.

 Amtrak Viewliner Roomette: Extra Items to Consider Packing